Covid-19

 “entertainment facility”

-used for the preparation and retail sale of food or drink (or both) for
+preparation and retail sale of food or drink (or both) for immediate

-immediate consumption on or off the premises, and includes the following –
+consumption on or off the premises, or at or away from the place, and includes

 (a) a restaurant, café or